actions/setup-node/docs/advanced-usage.md

 ## Node version file

 The `node-version-file` input accepts a path to a file containing the version of Node.js to be used by a project, for example `.nvmrc` or `.node-version`.
 If both the `node-version` and the `node-version-file` inputs are provided then the `node-version` input is used.
+In the special case of using `volta`, the action will use `package.json` and look for the `volta.node` key.

 See [supported version syntax](https://github.com/actions/setup-node#supported-version-syntax)

 > The action will search for the node version file relative to the repository root.

 ```yaml